lorey/programmermap/README.md

 # Programmer Map
 Programmer Map allows you to find programmers, developers, and IT experts in every area and city worldwide.
-Find programmers, projects and trends near you!
+Find programmers, projects, and trends near you!

 ## Cities (preview)
 Currently, there are five cities available for preview: